Buy and Sell debt portfolios online

 After you win a lawsuit, the work isn’t over.
 You need to collect your judgment from the LLC.

 First, get a writ of execution from the court.
 This is an official paper that lets you, the creditor, collect your money.
 Your lawyer can help with this.
+Unpaid judgments can negatively impact the debtor's credit report, making it harder for them to secure future credit.

 Next, find out where the judgment debtor’s assets are.
 These could be bank accounts or property.

-Role of Court Officials
+Role of Court Clerk and Officials

 Court officials play a big part in this process.
 They're like your helpers.